+Despite the importance of discrete-time Markov processes, relatively few studies have addressed EP and thermodynamic relations in such systems.
+Some papers have defined EP in discrete-time Markov chains by relating it to the degree of irreversibility~\cite{gaspard2004time,ge2006reversibility} and the violation of detailed balance, while others have addressed discrete-time EP as part of their primary goal of extending the TUR to discrete-time processes~\cite{shiraishi2017finite, proesmans2017discrete,Hasegawa2019PRL,timpanaro2019thermodynamic,Liu2020Thermodynamics}.
+In particular, the violation of the TUR in discrete-time processes was first demonstrated in~\cite{shiraishi2017finite}, and explicit formulations were derived in subsequent studies~\cite{proesmans2017discrete,Hasegawa2019PRL,timpanaro2019thermodynamic,Liu2020Thermodynamics}.
+However, the extensions of other thermodynamic relations, in particular speed limits, to discrete-time processes remain underexplored.

+In addition, previous studies on speed limits have focused on systems without unidirectional transitions.
+However, systems with unidirectional transitions are often used to describe dynamics where reverse transitions are either extremely rare or missing due to incomplete experimental data~\cite{gupta2011stochastic,baiesi2024effective}.
+Physically relevant examples include totally asymmetric exclusion processes~\cite{derrida1993exact, saha2016entropy, Soh2018Jamming}, directed percolation~\cite{takeuchi2007directed}, spontaneous emission~\cite{rahav2014integral}, opinion dynamics~\cite{holley1975ergodic}, stochastic resetting~\cite{Evans2011Diffusion, fuchs2016stochastic, tal2020experimental, chen2022first, mori2023entropy}, and theoretical computation~\cite{Gonzalo2024Thermodynamics}, as well as various biological~\cite{gupta2011stochastic,dharmaraja2015continuous,roldan2016stochastic,bressloff2020directed} and chemical processes~\cite{michaelis1913kinetik,ting2009kinetic,johnson2011original}.
+While the TUR has been extended to systems with unidirectional transitions~\cite{Pal2021Thermodynamics}, a corresponding extension for speed limits remains unexplored.
+In this context, it is intriguing and important to investigate the effects of time discretization and unidirectional transitions on speed limits.

 Here, we study speed limits for discrete-time Markov chains.
-For discrete-time processes, there are two widely accepted EP formulations: time-reversed EP and time-backward EP~\cite{igarashi2022entropy,gaspard2004time, Proesmans2,Lee2018Derivation, Liu2020Thermodynamics}, which converge to the same value in continuous-time the limit.
+In the literature on discrete-time processes, at least two EP formulations can be found: time-reversed EP and time-backward EP~\cite{Liu2020Thermodynamics,Lee2018Derivation,gaspard2004time,igarashi2022entropy,proesmans2017discrete, touchette2009large}, both of which converge to the same value in the continuous-time limit.
 We investigate speed limits for these EPs and verify that the speed limit derived for continuous-time Markov processes still holds for time-reversed EP, while it is violated for time-backward EP.
 We quantify the degree of this violation using the Kullback-Leibler divergence between consecutive probability distributions.
 This indicates that the bound of the speed limit depends on the choice of EP formulation and that modification from the conventional form is required for time-backward EP.
 We also find the saturation conditions of the speed limits for time-reversed EP.
-In addition, we present practical speed limits for processes with unidirectional transitions or cyclic steady states, where conventional speed limits become invalid or meaningless.
-Our results, based on discrete-time processes, can be straightforwardly extended to continuous-time processes by taking their continuous-time limits.
-We also validate our findings through numerical calculations.